 Check Out Time: 12:00 PM | Check In: 3:00 PM | Online Reservations

-This unique city is awaiting your discovery and there's no better way to start exploring than from the comfortable room of your San Francisco hotel.
+This unique city is awaiting your discovery & there's no better way to start exploring than from the comfortable room of your San Francisco hotel.

-Market Street and the Civic Center are all right around the corner from your San Francisco SOMA hotel.
+Market Street and the Civic Center are right around the corner from the hotel.
 If you're in town for business at the Moscone Center, a conference or convention, you're in the center of the city here.

-AT&T® Park, Alcatraz, Fisherman's Wharf, Pier 39, Castro District, Golden Gate Bridge, Coit Tower, Lombard Street, the cable cars and Union Square all cause a big conundrum.
+AT&T® Park, Alcatraz, Fisherman's Wharf, Pier 39, Castro District, Golden Gate Bridge, Coit Tower, Lombard Street, the cable cars & Union Square all cause a big conundrum.
 Where do guests of this San Francisco hotel start?
 Maybe checking out a San Francisco Giants game is in order.
 There are several theater and concert venues nearby, so why not check out a show?
-There are also major shopping areas and restaurants within distance that demand a little attention.
+There are also major shopping areas & restaurants nearby that demand a little attention.

-Proximity to local attractions and transportation is just one reason why guests keep returning to BEST WESTERN PLUS Americania.
-The Moscone Center, where notable organizations including Apple and Oracle® host their annual conventions, draws a big crowd.
-Of course, the 49ers also bring in guests from around the country to nearby Candlestick Park.
-Checking out a show at SHN® Orpheum Theatre or SHN® Curran Theatre is a real treat.
+Proximity to local attractions & transportation is just one reason why guests keep returning to Best Western Plus Americania.
+The Moscone Center, where notable organizations including Google, Salesforce, Semicon, and Oracle® host their annual conventions, drawing a big crowd.
+Of course, the World Champion San Francisco Giants bring in guests from around the country to nearby AT&T Park.
+Checking out a show at SHN® Orpheum or Curran Theatre is a real treat.

-Special events like the 34th America's Cup World Series, and Louis Vuitton Cup have helped define the city.
-Many guests of this San Francisco hotel are in town for Bay to Breakers, SF Pride Parade, Folsom Street Fair®, or the Chinese New Year Parade.
-The Marina, Pacific Heights, Mission Bay, and the Financial District also keep guests coming.
+Special events like the Bay to Breakers, SF Pride Parade, Folsom Street Fair®, or the Chinese New Year Parade attracts guest from all over the country.
+The Marina, Pacific Heights, Mission Bay, & the Financial District also keep guests coming.

-Business travelers are delighted with our comfortable guest rooms and complimentary high-speed Internet.
-This San Francisco hotel regularly hosts employees of the San Francisco Federal Building, U.S. Court of Appeals, Twitter®, Sega®, CNET Networks, Dropbox®, BitTorrent®, Yelp, Zynga®, Dolby®, Pintrest and Advent Software.
-Why not also check out the sights like The Embarcadero or Golden Gate Park at the end of the work day?
+Business travelers are delighted with our comfortable guest rooms and complimentary high-speed internet.
+This San Francisco hotel regularly hosts employees of the San Francisco Federal Building, U.S. Court of Appeals, Twitter®, Uber®, CNET Networks, Dropbox®, Yelp, Zynga®, Dolby®, Pintrest, and Salesforce.

 Hotel Amenities & Services